 Items to Remain at Camp

-On the first day of your child’s session, you can send the following for your child to keep at camp, all labeled with your child’s name:
+On the first day of your child’s session, we ask that you please send in the following for your child to keep at camp, all labeled with your child’s name:

 - Sunscreen (unlike in years past, spray only please)